Skip to content

 Air Purifier · Roundup

-Best Air Purifier for Allergies: 8 Tested for 90 Days.
+Best Air Purifier for Allergies: 8 Honestly Compared.

-HEPA, activated carbon, and ionization — tested against real pollen, dust mite, and pet dander loads.
+HEPA, activated carbon, and ionisation tested against real pollen, dust mite, and pet dander loads.
+Three units we'd actually keep.
+Five we wouldn't.

 Not medical or professional advice